rickellis/ConkyMatic/README.md

 # ConkyMatic

+## Conky generator based on the wallpaper colors.

 <img src="https://i.imgur.com/5C8xmwo.png" />

-ConkyMatic is a shell script that:
+ConkyMatic is a shell script written in Bash that:

 * Creates a 16 color palette image from the current wallpaper.